Impatiens, Sunpatiens: planting, sowing, caring for

 Main species and varieties

-The genus includes more than 900 species, such as Impatiens balsamina or garden balsam, Impatiens walleriana, which rarely exceed 40 cm in height, and Impatiens hawkeri, which has given rise to numerous varieties and hybrids, continually extending an already wide palette of colours and forms.
+Genus comprises more than 900 species, some such as Impatiens balsamina or garden balsam, Impatiens walleriana (rarely exceeding 40 cm in height) and Impatiens hawkeri have produced numerous varieties and hybrids, continually increasing and enriching an already wide range of forms and colours.

-After extensive hybridization, Impatiens Sunpatiens, or New Guinea impatiens, emerged — more resistant to disease and more tolerant of sun than common impatiens, and is now essential.
+Following extensive hybridization, Impatiens Sunpatiens, or New Guinea impatiens, was developed — more resistant to disease and more tolerant of sun than classic Impatiens, and is now indispensable.

 Impatiens Sunpatiens Compact Blush Pink - Busy Lizzie